-In 2010 the BC Energy Plan target of eliminating all routine associated gas flaring was achieved.
+In 2010, the BC Energy Plan target of eliminating all routine associated gas flaring was achieved.
 Routine associated gas flaring is defined as the continuous flaring of solution gas that is economical to conserve.
 Associated (solution) gas is gas produced from a well during oil production.

-In accordance with the BC Energy Plan, the Commission continues to work to reduce other sources of flaring including temporary flares, flaring required for safe operations and the flaring of gas that is not economical to conserve.
-Long-term objectives are to minimize non-routine flaring which may never be completely eliminated.
-The Commission continually works to maintain other goals in the BC Energy Plan, including reducing venting and reducing fugitive emissions.
+The Commission continues to work to reduce other sources of flaring including temporary flares, flaring required for safe operations and the flaring of gas that is not economical to conserve.
+The Commission also continually works to reduce venting and fugitive emissions.
 This is achieved by increased scrutiny of flare applications, economic assessments of flared gas, improvements to existing facilities and regulatory and policy changes.